 I’m now signed up to around 15 different email lists.
-Every day I wake up to 10 emails & half of the content isn’t relevant to me.
+Every day I wake up to 10 emails, and half of the content isn’t relevant to me.
 Next time I’m visiting a blog and they offer to keep me updated, what am I going to say?
-YES – the more information I receive, the more likely I’ll find something insightful and grow my skill set.
-It takes me 5 seconds to delete whatever doesn’t apply to me on the day, so I can focus on the valuable information.
+YES — the more information I receive, the more likely I’ll find something insightful and grow my skill set.
+It takes me five seconds to delete whatever doesn’t apply to me on the day, so I can focus on the valuable information.
 Sometimes you’ll learn from the ‘irrelevant mails’.
-A lot of success in business comes down to how you market & sell yourself and guess what – thats what these mails are trying to do.
+A lot of success in business comes down to how you market and sell yourself, and guess what — thats what these mails are trying to do.

 4. Helping a new business out.